WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/index.md

 ### [Allen&Heath SQ5](https://www.allen-heath.com/hardware/sq/)

-This is fanciest sound desk that tech crew own!
-It's a digital mixing desk that can handle 48 channels, has 16 preamps and 12 line outputs.
-The tech crew IPad can be used to [mix this desk remotely](/wiki/disciplines/general/networking#sq5-audio-mixer) while walking round the venue.
+This is the fanciest sound desk that Tech Crew own!
+It's a digital mixing desk that can handle 48 channels, 16 preamps and 12 line outputs.
+The tech crew iPad can be used to [mix this desk remotely](/wiki/disciplines/general/networking#sq5-audio-mixer) while walking around the venue.
 The desk has dedicated knobs for all processing which makes it quick to navigate and use during live mixing.
-This is the desk we use for MTW improv, and all substantial sound activities out side of WAC!
+This is the desk we use for MTW improv and all substantial sound activities outside of WAC!

 ![Picture of the SQ5 with barry the baugette](./sq5-baguette-kishansharma.jpg)